domingogallardo/WABackupExtractor/README.md

 ```

 By default, the application creates a `WABackup` directory, where it saves a
-`chats.json` file containing all chat information from the most recent WhatsApp backup.
+`chats.json` containing all chat information from the most recent WhatsApp backup.
+It also creates a `profiles` directory with the file `profiles.json` and all the
+thumbnails and profiles images.

-The application prints all backup identifiers, allowing you to select a different
+The application also prints all backup identifiers, allowing you to select a different
 backup using the `-b <backup_id>` flag.

 Within the `chats.json` file, you will find all the chat IDs.
 You can extract all the messages